 Inconsistencies on the Current Whereabouts of Evelyn Stevens

 After once again re-marrying, he believes she is currently living in Florida under a new last name.
+Although he provided us the last name, for his and her safety, we preferred not sharing it.

 If you enjoyed this piece, be sure not to miss the following articles on our site: